USS Harry L. Corl: Construction and commissioning

-Harry Li.
-Corl was laid down as the Rudderow-class destroyer escort USS Harry L. Corl (DE-598) on 19 January 1944 by Bethlehem-Hingham Shipyard, Inc., at Hingham, Massachusetts, and was launched on 1 March 1944, sponsored by Mrs. Marie Mohr, the sister of the ship's namesake, Ensign Harry L. Corl.
+Harry L. Corl was laid down as the Rudderow-class destroyer escort USS Harry L. Corl (DE-598) on 19 January 1944 by Bethlehem-Hingham Shipyard, Inc., at Hingham, Massachusetts, and was launched on 1 March 1944, sponsored by Mrs. Marie Mohr, the sister of the ship's namesake, Ensign Harry L. Corl.
 The ship was reclassified as a Crosley-class high-speed transport and redesignated APD-108 on 17 July 1944.
 After conversion to her new role, she was commissioned on 5 June 1945.

 North Pacific

 Following her shakedown training in the Caribbean, Harry L. Corl departed Norfolk, Virginia, for the United States West Coast on 4 August 1945.
 She arrived at San Diego, California, on 19 August 1945, four days after the end of World War II.

 Harry L. Corl was assigned the duty of carrying supplies and men to northern Pacific ports.
 Arriving at Seattle, Washington, on 26 August 1945, she took on passengers and equipment for northern weather stations.
 She arrived at Dutch Harbor, Territory of Alaska, on 1 September 1945 and at Petropavlovsk-Kamchatsky on the Kamchatka Peninsula in the Soviet Union on 6 September 1945.
 There she unloaded cargo and helped to establish a weather station.

 Harry L. Corl made three more supply voyages from Attu in the Aleutian Islands to Petropavlovsk-Kamchatsky, and then steamed to Seattle on 21 November 1945.
 After a voyage to Alaskan ports with passengers she returned to Seattle on 11 January 1946.

 Scheduled for inactivation, Harry L. Corl then set course for San Francisco, California.
 She departed San Francisco on 26 February 1946 bound for the United States East Coast.
 She arrived at New York City on 20 March 1946 and at Green Cove Springs, Florida, on 12 April 1946.